+Council

-Council Policy and Organisation Board Community Board Economic Development Board Regulatory Board Licensing Board
+Policy and Organisation Board

+Community Board

+Economic Development Board

+Regulatory Board (Licensing Sub-Boards)

-As the Regulatory Board deals only with planning applications and the Licensing Board with Licensing matters the law does not allow their work to be scrutinised by other Councillors.
+As the Regulatory Board deals only with planning applications and the Licensing Sub-Boards with Licensing matters the law does not allow their work to be scrutinised by other Councillors.
 This is because the decisions made by these Boards are already subject to an appeal process, either through an independent inspector or the courts.

 In addition to the Boards, there is also a Standards and Governance Committee in place to promote and maintain the highest standards of conduct by members and officers of the Council.
-This Committee comprises eight Councillors.
 Additionally, an Assessment Committee comprising three Councillors of the Standards and Governance Committee have delegated powers to determine allegations of failure to comply with the Council's Code of Conduct, in accordance with the Council's arrangements for dealing with such allegations.